openshift-cs/rosaworkshop/rosa-workshop/rosa/5-grant_admin.md

         ![adduser](images/5-adduser2.png)

 #### Granting dedicated-admin
 ROSA has a concept of an admin user that can complete most administrative tasks but is slightly limited to prevent anything damaging.
 It is called a “dedicated-admin” role.
-It is best practice to use dedicated admin when elevated privileges are needed.
-You can read more about it [here](https://docs.openshift.com/dedicated/4/administering_a_cluster/dedicated-admin-role.html).
+It is best practice to use dedicated-admin when elevated privileges are needed.
+You can read more about it [here](https://docs.openshift.com/dedicated/administering_a_cluster/osd-admin-roles.html#the-dedicated-admin-role).

 1. Enter the following command to promote your user to a dedicated-admin

-        rosa grant user dedicated-admin --user <idp_user_name> --cluster <cluster_name>
+        rosa grant user dedicated-admin --user <idp_user_name> --cluster=<cluster-name>

 1. Enter the following command to verify that your user now has dedicated-admin access